petsc/petsc/doc/docs/manual/other.rst

 a colon (such as ``:help``) can be assigned to short sequences in "normal mode," which is how most Vim users use their most frequently used commands.

-See the :ref:`sec-emacs` discussion above for configuration of clangd, which provides integrated development environment.
+See the :ref:`sec-developer-environments` discussion above for configuration of clangd, which provides integrated development environment.

 Tags